jfg956/mysql-server/jfg_brain_dump.md

 4. number of trx larger than X bytes written to the binlogs;
 5. maybe more...

-1. and 2. are needs I have for a long time, they have been recently brought back to my attention with something that happened recently, link to internal Slack below.
+No 1. and 2. are needs I have for a long time, they have been recently brought back to my attention with something that happened recently, link to internal Slack below.
 - https://aiven-io.slack.com/archives/C01U0HU5UQZ/p1722462974667259?thread_ts=1722461294.026169&cid=C01U0HU5UQZ

-3. is something I thought about just now, while doing initial reserach on this subject, link to inspiration below.
+No 3. is something I thought about just now, while doing initial reserach on this subject, link to inspiration below.
 This might need an additionnal counter for bytes written to the binlogs which are for trx, not header, footer, gtid_purged, ...
 - https://lefred.be/content/query-and-transaction-size-in-mysql/

-4. is an "old" wish, being able to hunt "big" trx in the binlogs, the first step is probably to monitor this, and a counter looks like the right thing to do (this would also need a global variable to be able to "set" the size at which this counter is incremented).
+No 4. is an "old" wish, being able to hunt "big" trx in the binlogs, the first step is probably to monitor this, and a counter looks like the right thing to do (this would also need a global variable to be able to "set" the size at which this counter is incremented).

-5. includes other things that might be easy to add to this work, including counters to monitor parallel information quality, link below.
+No 5. includes other things that might be easy to add to this work, including counters to monitor parallel information quality, link below.
 - https://bugs.mysql.com/bug.php?id=85965